- Wilhelm Schickard was a German minister and professor who was close friends with the famous astronomer Johannes Kepler.

 - A mechanism for recording of intermediate results.

-The multiplying device is composed of 6 vertical cylinders with inscribed numbers of Napier’s rods (see the photo bellow).
+The multiplying device is composed of 6 vertical cylinders with inscribed numbers of Napier’s rods (see the photo below).

-From the front side the cylinders are covered with 9 narrow plates with windows, which can be moved leftwards and rightwards.
-After entering of the multiplicand by rotating of the cylinders through the knobs in upper side of the box, by means of opening of the windows of plates can be made consecutive multiplying first by units of the multiplier, then by tens and so on.
+From the front side, the cylinders are covered with 9 narrow plates with windows, which can be moved leftwards and rightwards.
+After entering of the multiplicand by rotating the cylinders through the knobs in the upper side of the box, by means of opening of the windows of plates can be made consecutive multiplying first by units of the multiplier, then by tens, and so on.
 The intermediate products can be added by means of adding device.

 The adding device is composed of six basic axes in a row.
-On each axis is mounted a smooth disk with ten openings (marked with 1 in the lower photo), a cylinder with inscribed digits (marked with 3), and a pinion-wheel with 10 teeth (marked with 2), over which is fixed pinion-wheel with 1 tooth (which are used for tens carry).
-On other 5 axes are mounted pinion-wheels with 10 teeth (marked with 4).
+On each axis is mounted a smooth disk with ten openings (marked with 1 in the lower photo), a cylinder with inscribed digits (marked with 3), and a pinion wheel with 10 teeth (marked with 2), over which is fixed pinion wheel with 1 tooth (which are used for tens carry).
+On the other 5 axes are mounted pinion wheels with 10 teeth (marked with 4).

 The axes can be rotated in both directions, so the machine can be used not only for addition, but for direct subtraction too (no need to use the arithmetical operation complement to 9, as it was the case with Pascaline).
 Due to the intermediate disks, all smooth disks are rotated in the same direction.

-The machine has also a indicator for overflow—a small bell, which rings if the leftmost pinion-wheel rotates from 9 to 0.
+The machine has also an indicator for overflow—a small bell, which rings if the leftmost pinion wheel rotates from 9 to 0.

-Described by Schickard mechanism presented two eventual faults.
-First, the inventor didn’t describe a means for fixing of the intermediate disks, which is certainly necessary.
-As you can see in the photos, the technicians of Mr. Freytag Löringhoff have provided such mechanism (the small disks bellow the intermediate disks).
+As described by Schickard, the mechanism presented two eventual faults.
+First, the inventor didn’t describe a means for fixing the intermediate disks, which is certainly necessary.
+As you can see in the photos, the technicians of Mr. Freytag Löringhoff have provided such a mechanism (the small disks below the intermediate disks).
 The second problem is the friction.
-In the beginning of the 17th century the turret lathes had not been invented yet, so the pinion-wheels have to be produced manually and with great precision, otherwise the friction in case of full carrying (for example when to 999999 must be added 1) will be enormous and the machine will be hard for operating and easy to broken.
+At the beginning of the 17th century, the turret lathes had not been invented yet, so the pinion wheels have to be produced manually and with great precision, otherwise the friction in case of full carrying (for example when to 999999 must be added 1) will be enormous and the machine will be hard to operate and easily broken.
 Schickard obviously had faced such problems, and that’s why his machine has only six main axes, in spite of the vital necessity of Kepler to work with big numbers for his astronomical calculations.